effkay/blazing/README.md

 **WARNING: This gem is in early development.
 Use at your own risk.**

 But why?
 Well, Capistrano was bloated for our use-cases, to much stuff bolted on.
 Inploy looked really interesting, but does not have multistage support from what I could tell.
 So I did what any reasonable developer would do and befell to the "Not Invented here syndrome".

 Top Design goals, ideas:
 ------------------------

   * deploy is just a push to another remote. all that must be done is triggered by pre and post receveie git hooks.
-  * initial setup done by ruby script
+  * initial setup done by ruby script, so unexerpienced users do not have to fiddle with the git config files
   * extensible recipe system, so you can plug in and out what you need and easily roll your own recipes

 Usage